A Universal Circuit Set Using the $S_3$ Quantum Double: Circuits for anyon manipulation

-For the current experimental platforms, it is challenging to directly work with a six-dimensional local Hilbert space and realize the quantum double algebra.
-A more accessible approach is to replace each local Hilbert space by a pair of qutrit and qubit.
+It is challenging to directly work with a six-dimensional local Hilbert space and realize the quantum double algebra on the current experimental platforms.
+A more accessible approach is to replace each local Hilbert space with a pair of qutrit and qubit.
 In this realistic setup, it has been shown how to prepare the ground state of $\mathcal{D}(S_3)$ quantum double efficiently~\cite{verresen2022efficiently,Tantivasadakarn2023PRXQuantum_Hierarchy,bravyi2022adaptive}.
-Here we focus on explicit implementation of the shortest ribbon operator $F^{R,C}_{\rho_{h/v}}$ and the local anyon charge measurement $\mathcal{M}_K$ using qutrits and qubits, and thus all the basic operations for the $U$-model at the circuit level.
+Here we focus on the explicit implementation of the shortest ribbon operator $F^{R,C}_{\rho_{h/v}}$ and the local anyon charge measurement $\mathcal{M}_K$ using qutrits and qubits, and thus all the basic operations for the $U$-model at the circuit level.
+The resulting circuit architecture is compatible with several existing experimental platforms, as we discuss at the end of this section.